mmurygin/notes/highload/overload-and-cascading-failures.md

     * the smaller timeout the bigger probability of false timeouted request

 ### Load Balancers
+1. Control the size of the queue
 1. RPS limits for every client
     * e.g. limit by IP could help dealing with DoS
 1. Keep into account backend utilization before sending requests (e.g. load average)
 1. [Circuit bracker](https://martinfowler.com/bliki/CircuitBreaker.html)

 ### Server
+1. Rate Limits
+1. Control the size of the queue
 1. Serve requests with degraded quality in case of overload
 1. Drop requests in of overload
     * it's better to surve 2k rps and drop 500 extra, then drop all 2.5k requests